Baidi96/AI-agent-for-Light-Rider/README.md

 # AI Agent for Light Rider -- CS221 Final Project at Stanford

-*Authors: Yipeng He, Wantong Jiang, Di Bai*
+*Authors: Di Bai, Yipeng He, Wantong Jiang*

 This is our final project for CS221 AI Fall 2018 at Stanford.